 You can use Chamomile oil taken from the flowers (Anthemis nobilis) to use in a topical application for joint pain or muscle cramps.
 A soothing and relaxing herb, chamomile is a great anti-anxiety treatment when taken as a tea.
 Chamomile tea is excellent for migraines and is used to regulate menstrual periods.
 (However, avoid giving to infants and children.
 Avoid if you're allergic to pollen.)

-Native Americans and Traditional Chinese Medicine (TCM) use this common weed as a great digestive tonic and bladder curative.
+According to PennState Hershey, Native Americans and traditional Chinese medicine use this common weed as a great digestive tonic and bladder curative.
 Dandelion (Taraxacum officinale) helps stimulate the kidneys to increase urine production, which helps flush out your urinary tract.
 Dandelion tea is also used for maintaining healthy blood sugar levels and often referred to an anti-diabetic plant and anti-hyperglycemic.
 It is also used as a treatment for atherosclerosis.

 Dill seeds and essential oils are used in Ayurvedic medicine.
 Dill seeds (Anethum graveolens L) are used to treat flatulence and stimulate appetite.
 Dill is also used as a diuretic.
 It can be given as a digestive tonic to help soothe indigestion.
 Mothers use dill essential oil for babies suffering from colic.
 Halitosis (bad breath) is treated by chewing dill seeds.